nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 Please make sure that you covered the [post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)

 ### Color
-use `color` parameter in plot function. color can be a known color string or a hex color like
+use `color` parameter in plot function. color can be a known color like `'red'` string or a hex color like `'#0F0F0F'`.
+You can use online color pickers like this to generate hex codes from colors
 ```python
 import matplotlib.pyplot as plt